At the Shores

 Artists: Anne de Vries, Alberto De Michele

-About: An art performance, installation, and event occurred over the course of one ‘work-week’ at the Gerrit Rietveld Pavilion in Amsterdam.
-During this event, two artists confined themselves within a black cube, equipped with only essential amenities: a bed, food, a toilet, and a single small pocket camera whose flash served as their sole source of light.
+An art performance, installation, and event held over the course of one workweek at the Gerrit Rietveld Pavilion in Amsterdam.
+During this time, the two artists confined themselves inside a black cube furnished with only essential amenities: a bed, food, a toilet, and a single small pocket camera whose flash served as their sole source of light.